Mohács: History

 Two famous battles took place in the vicinity of Mohács in 1526 and 1687.
 These battles represented the beginning and end, respectively, of the Ottoman domination of Hungary.

 In Roman times there was a camp on the banks of the Danube near Mohács.

 In the medieval Kingdom of Hungary, Mohács formed part of the historical Baranya county, and during Ottoman rule it functioned as the administrative seat of the Sanjak of Mohács, an Ottoman administrative unit.

 After the Habsburgs took the area from the Ottomans, Mohács was included in the restored Baranya county.

 In 1910 the population of the Mohács district numbered 56,909 people, of whom 21,951 spoke German, 20,699 Hungarian, 4,312 Serbian, and 421 Croatian.
 Another 9,600 inhabitants were listed as speaking "other languages".

 Until the end of World War II, Danube Swabians comprised the majority of the inhabitants - called locally Stifolder, because their ancestors came in the 17th and 18th centuries from Fulda (district).
 Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945-1948, in accordance with the 1945 Potsdam Agreement.

 Events

 Every spring, the town hosts the annual Busójárás carnival.
+These traditional festivities have been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity of the UNESCO in 2009.